 Join the Debate on Foreign Policy – as a DGAP Member

-DGAP, a non-profit association, has more than 2,800 members who are committed to its goals.
+DGAP, a non-profit association, has around 2,800 members who are committed to its goals.
 Those who are interested in foreign policy and under the age of 35 can join Young DGAP.
 Its more than 900 members value the unique opportunities for knowledge-sharing and networking that it provides.

 Seven regional forums actively facilitate debate on current foreign policy topics throughout Germany – from Hamburg to Munich, Düsseldorf to Dresden – and on to Brussels.